guoyu511/funnyp/index.md

 `Redirect rule` is used to redirect requests to specified locations.

-To create a redirect rule, yo click `Add Rule` button and select the `redirect` option, then type the `regex` as expect url to match and the `Redirect location` as the url to redirect to.
+To create a redirect rule, click `Add Rule` button and select the `redirect` option, then type the `regex` as expect url to match and the `Redirect location` as the url to redirect to.

 The `regexp` could be any valid regular expression as discussed above.